-Why the monster?
+Why the Monster?

-What the monster represents
+What Drag represents

-The monster isn’t one specific task or role.
+Drag isn’t one specific task or role.
 It represents the build-up of responsibility that sits around advice delivery.

 Sometimes it’s pressure.